How does the Eurovision Song Contest work?

 Their first choice is likely to be Germany.
 However, if they decline, the UK could host next year’s show…

-The Eurovision Song Contest Grand Final is on Saturday 8th May, 8pm on BBC1
+The Eurovision Song Contest Grand Final is on Saturday 17th May, from 8pm on BBC1